Inferno (1953 film): Plot

-That evening at Elby's shack, the prospector prepares supper for Carson, who confesses to his rescuer that although revenge is what sustained him while lost in the desert, the treachery of his wife and her lover no longer seem important.
-As Elby goes outside to his well for water, he is knocked out by Joe, who spotted the light coming from his shack.
-Joe then shoots at Carson but misses.
-The two men engage in a desperate, brutal fistfight inside the shack.
-A toppled stove causes the shack to catch fire and with both men barely conscious, Elby comes to just in time to drag Carson to safety while Joe perishes in the blaze.
-The next day, as Elby drives Carson to the nearest town, they spy Gerry walking alone on a long, remote stretch of desert road.
-Elby stops his car beside her and Carson calmly tells her that she can either wait for the authorities to find her or ride into town with them.
-She reluctantly climbs onto the back of the car and the film ends with the car continuing on its way.
+That evening at his shack, Elby prepares a supper for Carson, who confesses to his rescuer that although revenge is what sustained him, the treachery of his wife and her lover no longer seem important.
+As Elby goes outside to his well for water, he is knocked out by Joe, who spotted the light emanating from his shack.
+Joe shoots at Carson, but misses.
+The two men engage in a desperate, brutal fist-fight inside the shack.
+A toppled stove causes the shack to catch fire.
+With both men barely conscious, Elby comes to just in time to drag Carson to safety while Joe perishes in the blaze.
+The next day, as Elby is driving Carson to the nearest town, they spy Gerry walking alone on a long, remote stretch of desert road.
+Elby stops his car beside her and Carson calmly tells her that she can either wait for the authorities to find her, or ride into town with them.
+She reluctantly climbs onto the back of the car and the car continues down the road.